 You can choose to top them with dark chocolate if you want to, and I recommend that if you want to make them as proper truffles or for gifts.
 I like to add a little coconut or chopped nuts to the topping too.
 If you want to be extra fancy, you can freeze the truffles first and then dip them fully in chocolate.
 Then top either with a contrasting chocolate or as pictured.

-You will want to store them in the fridge, so keep that in mind – I like to pop them in a glass jar for storage.
-Keep them in the freezer if you want to have them for a longer term.
 If you are gifting them and they’re not coated in chocolate, they can leave marks on the inside of gift boxes or bags from the oils in the nut butter and coconut oil.
-The upside here, though, is that they have a really nice soft texture that is a bit like classic truffles.
+That being said, they have a really nice soft texture that is a bit like classic truffles.

 Almond Date Truffles